Helping Those Suffering Due To Hurricanes

-It is a true blessing that so many of you – parishioners, students and others – want to respond so generously to the heart-wrenching devastation in Texas and other areas where people are suffering from the effects of Hurricane Harvey.
+It is a true blessing that so many of you – parishioners, students and others – want to respond so generously to the heart-wrenching devastation in Texas, Florida, Puerto Rico and other areas where people are suffering from the effects of recent hurricanes.

 Catholic Charities USA and its affiliate members (diocesan Catholic Charities agencies) offer the largest disaster-response effort to catastrophic events throughout the United States.
 We are in the disaster-relief business for the long haul – remaining and serving long after other agencies have completed their first-response efforts.